jtaylorallen/day-planner/README.md

 # Work Day Scheduler
-## Created a simple very simplistic app that allows a user to save events for each hour of the current day.
+## Created a very simplistic app that allows a user to save events for each hour of the current day.
 ##

 ## Table of Contents